Food sovereignty in Bolivia: Food Sovereignty and Indigeneity

 Bolivian food sovereignty advocates from varied backgrounds of campesino and indigenous identification, take advantage of the now broad and landless global conception of indigeneity and indigenous rights to advocate for food sovereignty.
-Some argue, however, that the use of this discourse may actually only reinforce a class system in which indigenous peoples are viewed as the a lower ring, powerless group.
+Some argue, however, that the use of this discourse may actually only reinforce a class system in which indigenous peoples are viewed as a lower ring, powerless group.
 Migration from the Andes into the Bolivian lowlands, where many agroindustrial complexes have been built, has resulted in the mixing of indigenous knowledge systems and agricultural practices that provide a broad base for the food sovereignty struggle.

 Food Sovereignty Motivations and Agendas

 Various indigenous, peasant, government, and non-governmental organizations claim support for food sovereignty, though these groups act on different definitions and motivations.
 While state-sanctioned food sovereignty may support genetically modified food and agrochemicals, indigenous and peasant groups often do not.
 Government activities to support food sovereignty include providing training in particular agricultural practices and conducting research on different agriculture approaches.
-The UN Food and Agriculture Organization also has conducted similar research.
+The UN Food and Agriculture Organization has also conducted similar research.
 Some argue that the state's conception of food sovereignty serves the purpose of maintaining profit stability as an independent nation and does not possess the same concern for the effects of resource extraction as indigenous groups.
 The indigenous and peasant advocacy organization Vía Campesina is active in Bolivia's food sovereignty movement.
 Four Bolivian organizations are affiliated with Vía Campesina, the Unified Syndical Confederation of Rural Workers of Bolivia (CSUTCB), the National Confederation of Indigenous Campesino and Native Women of Bolivia–Bartolina Sisa, the Syndicalist Confederation of Intercultural Communities of Bolivia, and the Landless Workers' Movement of Bolivia (MST-B).
 They advance the idea that food is primarily a people's resource and source of nutrition and should only secondarily be an item of trade.